pdm-project/pdm/docs/docs/plugin.md

 ## What should a plugin do

-The core PDM project focuses on dependency management and package publishment.
+The core PDM project focuses on dependency management and package publishing.
 Other functionalities you wish to integrate with PDM are preferred to lie in their own plugins and released as standalone PyPI projects.
-In case the plugin is considered a good suplement of the core project it may have a chance to be absorbed into PDM.
+In case the plugin is considered a good supplement of the core project it may have a chance to be absorbed into PDM.

 ## Write your own plugin